This is an Enabling Natural Resources and Well-being (ENRaW) project - Tyfu Dyfi – food, nature and wellbeing.

 Training in growing – for food, wildlife, wellbeing and to enhance the environment.
 Increasing the number of growing sites in the area

-Developing the market for locally produced food by integrating a virtual online food hub with physical outlets and through branding
+Developing the market for locally produced food, eg, by integrating a virtual online food hub with physical outlets, through branding, by exploring a local food ecosystem approach

 Community cooking events